-Melrose Youth Soccer takes seriously it's commitment to provide a quality developmental youth sports program for the children of Melrose.
+Melrose Youth Soccer takes seriously its commitment to provide a quality developmental youth sports program for the children of Melrose.
 Part of that commitment is to ensure that we provide a safe environment for all those children in our program.
 The MYS Board of Directors has developed a comprehensive child protection policy that has been reviewed by Mass Youth Soccer, as well as a national organization that focuses on child protection.
 I've outlined, below, the commitment that you must make to this policy and to the protection of the children in the MYS program.
-We will have over 200 Coaches and Assistants, so this is a major endeavor in which we need your full - TIMELY - cooperation.

-The Commonwealth of Massachusetts requires that I take a copy of your license and that you provide the last six digits of your Social Security Number.
-I realize these are invasive, but these are requirements of the Commonwealth and failure to provide that information means that I cannot run a CORI check on you.
+The Commonwealth of Massachusetts requires that I take a copy of your license and that you provide the last six digits of your Social Security Number on the CORI form.

 Child Protection Procedures for Volunteers